 However, is Surgent EA good?
 Even though Surgent has a significantly smaller test bank, many EAs have used Surgent.
 Why?
 Well, Surgent uses an adaptive platform, A.S.A.P.
-Technology, that actually analyzes your content weaknesses in real-time.
+Technology, that analyzes your content weaknesses in real time.
 Then, it directs you away from the material you’ve mastered and toward what you haven’t.
 In this way, Surgent claims to be able to reduce the amount of study time by 40%.
-Surgent EA Review could therefore be best for EA candidates who have limited study time.
+Therefore, Surgent EA Review could be best for EA candidates with limited study time.

-Similarly, Surgent has been in the accounting education business for more than 35 years.
-And like Gleim, Surgent also has exam reviews for CPAs, CMAs, and CIAs as well as EAs.
-Surgent’s main focus is to help EA candidates study less and yet still pass their exams.
+Similarly, Surgent has been in the accounting education business for over 35 years.
+And like Gleim, Surgent also has exam reviews for EAs, CPAs, CMAs, and CIAs and candidates trying to pass the SIE exam.
+But Surgent’s main focus is to help EA candidates study less yet still pass their exams.

-Surgent and Gleim both use e-learning, but the platforms are a little different.
-Therefore, let’s look at how Gleim and Surgent EA reviews the SEE material.
+Surgent and Gleim both use e-learning, but the platforms differ.
+Therefore, let’s examine how Gleim and Surgent EA reviews the SEE material.

 The Gleim Premium and Gleim Traditional EA courses use SmartAdapt.
 This e-learning platform constantly analyzes your performance as you answer practice questions.
 Then, it actually learns what content you need to study more and gives you detailed feedback on topics to review.